English Phonetics

 Vowel System:

 English has a relatively large vowel inventory compared to many other languages.
 The vowel system includes a variety of vowel sounds that are distinct in terms of tongue position and lip rounding.
-This diversity contributes to the recognizable accents and dialects found within the English-speaking world.
+This diversity contributes to the recognisable accents and dialects found in the English-speaking world.

 Consonant Clusters: